averykhoo/data-science-training-package/syllabus.md

 *   Mathematics
     *   Basic linear algebra (vectors and matrices)
-    *   Basic probability and statistics (including distributions and Bayes’ Theorem)
+    *   Basic probability and statistics (including distributions and Bayes' Theorem)
 *   Programming
     *   Markdown
-    *   Python 3 and basic regex
+    *   Python 3, (basic) regex, pandas, pydantic, fastapi
-        *   Google’s Python Class
+        *   Google's Python Class
         *   Official Python Tutorial 1 to 8, 9.8 to 9.10 (if you have no Python knowledge)
         *   Do we want to give an exemplar regex cheat sheet?
     *   Git